Demystifying Proximal Causal Inference: Discussion

 Our discussion of estimation highlights trade-offs, opportunities, and challenges.
 Regression-based PCI \citep{liu_regression-based_2024} and other approaches utilizing parametric forms of bridge functions \citep{cui_semiparametric_2024,miao_confounding_2024} may provide a more accessible entry point than nonparametric approaches, but depend on strong assumptions about the forms of bridge functions and proxy distributions.
 Additionally, closed-form bridge functions required for these methods require distributional assumptions that could be unrealistic for some settings.
 Nonparametric estimation offers more flexibility, but at the cost of larger data sets and computational complexity.
 No single estimation approach will suit all applications; instead, researchers must weigh feasibility against robustness in light of available data and plausible assumptions.
 Development of user-friendly software and implementations will be an important factor in increasing the uptake of PCI methods in practice.

 As discussed throughout this work, unconfoundedness may fail if important confounders are unmeasured or measured with error.
 Yet nearly any covariate can be seen as an imperfect measure of some underlying construct, so the practical question may be whether the residual bias is large enough to alter conclusions.
 Sensitivity analyses can help gauge how strong an unmeasured confounder would need to be to change results \citep{liu_introduction_2013}.
 However, traditional sensitivity analysis formulas relying on simplifying assumptions (such as the bias formulas of \citet{vanderweele_bias_2011}) require careful adaptation to the PCI setting--- similar to the adaptations to differential measurement error described in \citet{rudolph_using_2018}.
 The recent work of \citet{huang_relative_2025} begins to address this area.

-A number of related approaches offer alternatives to PCI in settings when unconfoundedness may not hold, though they may require additional data and often require more parametric assumptions.
+A number of related approaches offer alternatives to PCI for similar settings when unconfoundedness may not hold, though they may require additional data and often require more parametric assumptions.
 These alternatives include Bayesian methods \citep{hong_bayesian_2017}, latent variable modeling \citep{nguyen_propensity_2020}, and calibration strategies \citep{sturmer_adjusting_2005}.
 Comparative work examining the trade-offs between these approaches, various PCI estimators, and standard estimators assuming unconfoundedness could aid practitioners in determining which methods are most appropriate in particular settings.

 In conclusion, PCI is a promising framework to address unobserved confounding through use of proxy variables.
 By emphasizing confounding mechanisms, clarifying trade-offs in estimation, and discussing how assumptions map onto a specific example, this work aims to support thoughtful and transparent use of PCI as part of the broader causal inference toolkit.